Children’s critical illness benefit

 What else is covered?

 If the worst does happen, and a child passes away within the policy term, we have a separate benefit that’s also included as standard.
-We pay out £5,000, which could be used for funeral costs, and we also offer to talk to the funeral director, to help take the strain away.
+We pay out £5,000, which could be used towards funeral costs, and we also offer to talk to the funeral director, to help take the strain away.

-Why you might need children’s benefit
+Why might children's benefit be needed?

-It’s for the same good reason you might want any type of critical illness cover – to know that, on a successful claim, you’d get a tax‐free lump sum to help you through a difficult time.
+It’s for the same reason you might want any type of critical illness cover – to know that, on a successful claim, you’d get a lump sum to help you through a difficult time.

 The money might be put towards things like:

-- Travel expenses to get treatment in hospital
+• Travel expenses to get treatment in hospital

-- Adapting your home with equipment to aid recovery
+• Adapting your home with equipment to aid recovery

-- Childcare costs
+• Childcare costs

-- Helping make up for any lost income, if you have to stop working
+• Helping make up for any lost income, if you have to stop working

-- Taking your child and family on days out while they recover
+• Taking your child and family on days out while they recover

 It’s a contribution towards your family’s finances that you can use however you need.